Online Film Festivals Unite Movie Lovers Separated by Covid-19

 “It was a resounding success,” Eidson said.
 “We got a lot of great feedback from our virtual audience as well, and it’s definitely reduced the number of people requesting refunds, and even encouraged some to increase sponsorship support.”

 SXSW’s cancellation in early March, which cost its host city, Austin, an estimated $350 million, left the festival financially suffering.
 Filmmakers who were planning to premiere their films at the fest found themselves in limbo.
-But SXSW was at least able to release its short films online, through a partnership with Mailchimp and film distributor Oscilloscope.
+SXSW first decided to release its short films online, through a partnership with Mailchimp and film distributor Oscilloscope, and then announced Thursday that it would also stream its features on Prime.

-Tribeca is also offering up short films to tide fans over until the physical festival can resume.
+The Tribeca Film Festival, meanwhile, is offering up short films to tide fans over until the physical festival can resume.
 “Our alumni filmmakers will help distract you from the 24/7 news cycle and overeating… except for popcorn,” says Sharon Badal, vice president of filmmaker relations and shorts programming for Tribeca, on the festival’s website.

 Festivals aren’t just about watching movies: They’re also about selling movies.
 Larger fests like Sundance and Cannes are often the first opportunities for distributors to see films, and fierce bidding wars can erupt.
 Deadline reported weeks ago that Hollywood agency CAA was leading an initiative to create a virtual market for Cannes films, in the event that Cannes didn’t take place.
 (The effort started before Cannes shifted its dates from May to late June or early July.)